zygoloid/sudoku/README.md

 The digits along a diagonal marked with a number sum to that number.

 **Note:** Digits on such a diagonal can repeat if allowed by other rules.

+## Thermo

+Digits increase along a thermometer away from the bulb.

 ## Diagonal